-Our walking tours in Romania include several distinct regions, each of them offering unspoilt nature, excellent hiking opportunities and welcoming people.
+Our walking tours in Romania include several distinct regions, each of them offering unspoiled nature, excellent trekking & easy hiking opportunities and welcoming people.

 We will combine easy walking through nature and easy hiking with the most important attraction visits on the way.

 - Bran village with Bran castle - well know as Dracula's Castle

 - Trekking in Bucegi Mountains and Faragaras Mountains

 - Sibiu and Brasov medieval cities

 - Horezu, one of the most typical Romanian villages (UNESCO Heritage), where the pottery tradition is still preserved. .

 - Bucharest - the capital of Romania, city tour.

 Bucegi Natural Park is Romania’s best-kept secret, rivaling Slovakia’s Tatra Mountains and the Alps when it comes to walking holidays.
 Its glacial valleys offer a wealth of natural beauty, history and adventure.
 The Bucegi Mountains are located in central Romania, south of the city of Brașov.
 To the east, the Bucegi Mountains have a very steep slope towards the popular tourist destination Prahova Valley.
 The Bucegi is believed to be the Dacian holy mountain Kogainon, on which the God Zalmoxis resided in a cave.